dw-thomson/gadi_cheatsheet/README.md

 }
 ```

-A few mays to identify the memory usage of a process and that this is what is causing the failure
+A few ways to identify the memory usage of a process and that this is what is causing the failure

 1. 137 error
 2. gadi-nf-core-trace- file output the memory usage of a failed processes